-Considering the massive role that food plays in staying healthy, it’s not surprising that it can also help boost the immune system.
+Food plays a massive role in staying healthy, it’s not surprising that it can also support the immune system.

-Produce including bell peppers, spinach, broccoli, sweet potatoes (sweet potato tacos, anyone?), and winter squash are also rich in vitamin C. Like with citrus fruits, winter squash is best around this time of year: try butternut, acorn, carnival, kabocha, pie pumpkin, delicata, and red kuri squashes.
+Produce including bell peppers, spinach, broccoli, sweet potatoes (sweet potato tacos, anyone?), and winter squash are also rich in vitamin C. Like with citrus fruits, winter squash is best around this time of year: try butternut, acorn, carnival, and kabocha.
 Vitamin E also boosts the immune system.
 You can get that from broccoli, almonds, sunflower seeds, and avocado (see: a lot of guacamole).